mheberger/delineator/README.md

 [Chaikin corner cutting](https://en.wikipedia.org/wiki/Chaikin%27s_algorithm).
 Smoothing is applied *after* simplification and works best with `simplify=True`: without it, the smoothed line faithfully traces the raster staircase instead of removing it.
-Smoothing is cosmetic — it adds vertices and slightly cuts polygon corners, so leave it off if you need the output to match the source data exactly.
+Smoothing is cosmetic; it adds vertices and slightly cuts polygon corners, so leave it off if you need the output to match the source data exactly.